How the RAF heroically defended the British Isles against overwhelming odds in WWII

-Spitfires flying in blue sky
+Spitfires flying in blue sky.
+Source: https://pixabay.com/photos/spitfire-aeroplane-airplane-fighter-496024/

 Britain 'stands alone' against Hitler

-Following the evacuation of British and French troops from Dunkirk on the beaches of northern France, the British people were feeling very vulnerable.
+After the evacuation of British and French troops from Dunkirk on the beaches of northern France, the British people were feeling very vulnerable.

-By May 1940, Hitler planned to assemble a large invasion force on the coast of France, ready to invade Britain.
+By May 1940, Hitler had planned to assemble a large invasion force on the coast of France, ready to invade Britain.

 On the 16th of July 1940, Hitler issued the Führer Directive No. 16, which outlined his plans for the invasion of Britain, codenamed Operation Sealion.

-Before the war, the Luftwaffe had 2,500 aircraft, while the British only had 1,200.
+Before the war, the Luftwaffe had around 2,500 aircraft, while the British had about 1,200.

 British radar defences

-By Spring of 1940, there were over 50 radar bases built around Britain.
-The Luftwaffe soon realised that they would need to destroy these radar stations if they were to stand any chance of success in Operation Sealion.
+The Luftwaffe soon realised that they would likely need to destroy these radar stations if they were to have any chance of success in Operation Sealion.

 The Dowding System was the name given to the British air defence system, named after the British Chief Air Marshal Hugh Dowding.